Rokkaan5/Code-Reference-Notebook/CUB-ML/Clustering/CUB-ML_Clustering.md

 permalink: /CUB-ML/Clustering
 ---
 ## [CU Boulder: Machine Learning](../CUB-ML.md) - Clustering
-Most (if not all) code is made available through Dr. Ami Gates' [website](https://gatesboltonanalytics.com/)
+Most (if not all) code made availabe through her own [website](https://gatesboltonanalytics.com/)
+- Reference: Professor Ami Gates, Dept. Applied Math, Data Science, University of Colorado
 - All pages of raw-code = unedited code as obtained from Dr. Gates' website
-- All markdown versions = versions of Dr. Gates' code cleaned up into a notebook or markdown of somesort (Jupyter or Quarto) edited by me
+- All markdown versions = versions of Dr. Gates' code cleaned up into a notebook or markdown of somesort (Jupyter or Quarto) edited by me (Jasmine) to show code output, etc.

 ### in R
 (Raw code files in GitHub Repo)